-Service(s) concerned
+Department(s) concerned

 General public

-Skin cancers: awareness day
+Skin cancer awareness day

-- Take stock of treatments and treatment strategies;
+- Review treatments and treatment strategies;

 - Discover the latest research advances.